-Sterotyping - Ascribing specific behavioral traits to individuals based on their aparent membership in a group.
+Sterotyping - Ascribing specific behavioral traits to individuals based on their apparent membership in a group.

-Discrimination - Taking specific actions toward or against the person based on the person's group.
+Discrimination - Taking specific actions toward or against a person based on the person's group.

-Tokenism - A company appoints a small group of women or minorities to high profile positions, rather than more aggressively seeking full representation for that group.
+Tokenism - When a company appoints a small group of women or minorities to high profile positions, rather than more aggressively seeking full representation for that group.

-Ethnocentrism - A tendency to view members of other social groups less favorable than one's own.
+Ethnocentrism - A tendency to view members of other social groups less favorable than members of one's own group.